 New Orleans, there is no other city in the world quite like it.
-A mix of French, Spanish and Afro-Caribbean influences; some of the world’s best food, and a lively music scene have helped create one of the most distinct cities in the US.
-While one can never fully know New Orleans, you can certainly get a taste of this vibrant city over the course of a weekend.
+Take a mix of French, Spanish and Afro-Caribbean influences; add in some of the world’s best food, and a lively music scene and you get one of the most distinct cities in the United States.
+While one can never fully know NOLA, I’ve included my best New Orleans tips so you can make the most out of your weekend trip to New Orleans.
 New Orleans is the kind of place that stays with you, once you’ve experienced her joie de vive you’ll be longing to return again.
 Now as they say “laissez les bon temps rouler!”, or let the good times roll!

 I always knew I’d like New Orleans.
 This is a city with a long and fascinating history, music running through its veins and some of the best food on the planet.
 What’s not to like?
 That was great and all, but there was a little something else, something I can’t quite put my finger on that made me fall hard and fast for New Orleans.
 There is a general laid back, easy-going vibe and a joie de vivre here that makes the Big Easy quite easy to love.
 So while Frank Sinatra may have left his heart in San Francisco, here are a few reasons New Orleans will always have a piece of mine.

 The city of New Orleans has a lot going for it- the cobblestone streets of the French Quarter, a vibrant music culture, some of the best food in the U.S. and the easy going grandeur of the Garden District attract millions of visitors each year.
 Just beyond the city limits lies a completely different but equally fascinating world, where gnarled cypress laced with Spanish moss frame the silent waters and where the gator is king.